InboxPolicy vs Kickbox: Which Email Verification API Fits?

 | Prepaid packs | Starter $5 / 1,000 ($5.00/1k), Builder $19 / 5,000 ($3.80/1k), Growth $79 / 25,000 ($3.16/1k) | Not specified in available data |

 | Free offering | No free tier.
-Cache re-verification within 72 hours, malformed-email rejection, and idempotent retries are always free (0 credits) | One-time free credits on signup |
+Eligible cache hits for the same normalized address and strictness within 72 hours when force_refresh is false, plus malformed-email rejection, can cost 0 credits | One-time free credits on signup |

 | Agent integration | MCP server (decide_send, verify_email, batch, usage tools); keyless x402 payment flow (HTTP 402, pay $0.01 USDC on Base, get an on-chain receipt) | No MCP server, no x402 |